Cafe Rio Sweet Pork Recipe

 Ingredients

-• 2 pounds pork (boneless pork ribs work best)
+• 2 pounds pork (boneless ribs or pork roast will work great)

 • 3 (12-ounce) cans Coca-Cola (not diet)